docQodly/docs/docs/language/commands/webEvent.md

 ```

-To open the WebForm with the help on `orderNumber` hidden, you can associate this function to the `onload` event of the WebForm:
+To open the Page with the help on `orderNumber` hidden, you can associate this function to the `onload` event of the Page:

 ```qs
 exposed function hideOnLoad()